KareemDabbour/dotk_interpreter/README.md

 ## Future Features
-### Unary Operators
-There is currently no way to express `-2` explicitly since `-` only represents a binary subtraction.

 ### Arrays & Array-like Structures
 There is currently no way to declare an array.
 However, it's in the works!